th3raid0r/TeamWin-TF2-Server/readme.md

 ## Prerequisites

+* Linux or Docker-Desktop set to "linux mode".
 * Docker Engine and Docker-Compose.
 * A public facing docker network with the name `Public`.
 * Ports forwarded from router to the machine hosting the docker container.